 October 31, 2018

-This is a project is based on researching both folk and outsider art and will bring two artistic communities together.
-The first is Barrington farm, an internationally renowned art studio.
+This was a project is based on researching both folk and outsider art and bought two artistic communities together.
+The first was Barrington farm, an internationally renowned art studio.
 Over the years the Art Barn has gained a reputation as a centre of excellence and many of the artists, have exhibited their work both at home and abroad, including in The Tate.
 The other is Well Arty, an arts and well-being group for women run by ArtatWork.
-The Well Arty women will visit Barrington Farm twice to be taught textiles skills by the Barrington artists, who will also explain their artistic practice and process.
+The Well Arty women visited Barrington Farm twice to be taught textiles skills by the Barrington artists, who demonstrated their artistic practice and process.

-The initial idea for the project came from the Well Arty women after a recent visit to Barrington during their brilliant Open Studios event.
-We then created mind maps with them to further develop the project idea, the women are very much involved in all aspects of the project.
+The initial idea for the project came from the Well Arty women after a visit to Barrington during their brilliant Open Studios event.
+We then created mind maps with them to further develop the project idea, the women were very much involved in all aspects of the project.

-The women are currently creating fine art and textile pieces in response to this sharing of skills in weekly sessions over an eight-month period.
-We are also working with them to develop other textiles skills such as screen printing, applique, batik, sashiko and shibori as well as visiting local galleries.
-These works will be exhibited with the Barrington artists work and will be displayed in extra-large embroidery hoops, in an exhibition at Barrington Farm.
-There will be a private view event at Barrington Farm for all project participants, families, carers and the wider community.
+The women created fine art and textile pieces in response to this sharing of skills in weekly sessions over an eight-month period.
+We also worked with them to develop other textiles skills such as screen printing, applique, batik, sashiko, and shibori as well as visiting local galleries.
+These works were exhibited with the Barrington artist’s work and displayed in extra-large embroidery hoops, in an exhibition at Barrington Farm.
+There was a private view event at Barrington Farm for all project participants, families, carers and the wider community.
 This exhibition will also be online and then archived at www.home.btconnect.com/roarart/.